 A most unlikely source can emerge to have an unfathomable impact on one's life

-Mike Magee sat by the window, idly sipping a beer.
-His gaze was fixed upon a soft summer rain spattering the glass of Duffy’s tavern, a popular eatery among horsemen a block from Belmont Park.
+Mike Magee sat by the window, idly sipping a beer while gazing upon a soft summer rain spattering the window of Duffy’s Tavern, a popular eatery among horsemen a block from Belmont Park.
 Morning chores were done and with no horse racing scheduled for the afternoon, the clamor of a noonday crowd faded as the captive image took him back nearly fifty years.

-“A penny?
-Hell I’d give a whole dollar for those thoughts,” Robby teased, standing by the table.
+“A penny, be hanged.
+Hell, I’d give a whole dollar for those thoughts,” Robby teased, standing by the table.
 “Mind if I join you?
 The place is packed.”

 Startled from his pensive mindset, Mike motioned for the farrier to set his lunch down.
 “Sorry 'bout that; by all means have a seat, my friend.
 Was lost in space, I guess.”